Thursday, August 30, 2007

 Anyway, given all of this, I have to say that the relectance of students to go to the thrift store and find themselves some appropriate rehearsal clothes for the characters is thrown into sharp relief.
 I spend precious time in class speaking to this issue, and send Group Posts about it as well, and it's still not unusual for people to show up to class to do their scene in their street clothes.
 I see this as symptomatic of a largely unconscious reluctance to transform, to take up someone else's PART.
 This unconscious reluctance is the actor's spiritual public enemy number one.
 We have to be ruthless with, and give no quarter to, this nasty demon who tempts us into the doldrums of inaction and "I've already thought about it/dealt with it."
 Fortune, as a wise man once said, favors the bold!

-Posted by Mother of Invention Acting School at 10:24 AM
+Posted by Andrew Wood Acting Studio at 10:24 AM